-Looking for a breather from modern technology and noise?
+Are you looking for a breather from modern technology and noise?
 Look no further!
-Warredal Cosy Cabins, including their treehouse are alluring, off-grid tiny houses designed for relaxing and reconnecting to nature.
+Warredal Cosy Cabins, including their treehouse, is alluring, off-grid tiny houses designed for relaxing and reconnecting to nature.
 Glamping at its best.
 Located in the National Park Hoge Kempen in Belgian Limburg, just at the border with the Netherlands, the cabins offer a secluded experience.

-The tiny house, or better yet, the treehouse I stayed in only provides the basic needs: a bed, a cosy seating area, a small but practical bathroom and a basic kitchenette.
-They keep electricity to its minimum, so you will lighten your room with candles and storm lanterns.
-Oh, there is no Wi-Fi, but I was lucky enough to get a hot tub instead.
+The tiny house, or better yet, the treehouse I stayed in, only provides the basic needs: a bed, a cozy seating area, a small but practical bathroom, and a basic kitchenette.
+They keep electricity to a minimum so you will lighten your room with candles and storm lanterns.
+There is no Wi-Fi, but I was lucky enough to get a hot tub.

 What to expect glamping in a treehouse?

 Finding a quiet, unique location in a populated country like Belgium can be challenging.
 I bet my Dutchies & Belgians will agree on that one.
 Places like Warredal offer rest and reconnection to self and nature: the forest in this case.
 Besides, it doesn’t hurt to make your childhood dreams come true.
 The boy next door -my cousin, had a treehouse at home.
 I remember sneaking into their manly fort and decorating it with wildflowers and curtains when they were on holiday.
 The mini cabin was all mine for those two weeks, and I loved it.